 By Scott Ross

-One of the most sheerly entertaining movies of its time, and one that continues to deliver enormous pleasure, even reduced to home viewing size.
+One of the most completely entertaining movies of its time, and one that continues to deliver enormous pleasure, even reduced to home viewing size.
 That any independent producer, let alone the much-bankrupted Michael Todd, managed to get it made is remarkable.
-That is was a hit was extraordinary.* That it is so sharp, intelligent and funny as well as huge is a bloody miracle.
+That is was a hit was extraordinary.* That it is so sharp, intelligent and funny, as well as huge, is a bloody miracle.

-Todd got the idea for the movie (“stole” might be an apter word) from Orson Welles, who had produced it as a memorable Campbell’s Playhouse radio show and later as a Broadway musical extravaganza produced by Todd… who left everyone in the lurch, forcing Welles to scramble for money to keep it going.
-That the musical’s score, by Cole Porter, contained not a single number with any afterlife is telling.
+Todd got the idea for the movie (“stole” might be an apter word) from Orson Welles, who adapted it as a memorable Campbell’s Playhouse radio show and later as a Broadway musical extravaganza produced by Todd… who left everyone in the lurch, forcing Welles to scramble for money to keep it going.
+That the musical’s score, by Cole Porter, contained not a single number with any afterlife is telling; the period during which the show was written was Porter’s professional nadir.
 For Welles, who cast himself as Inspector Fix as well as directing the thing, it was an over-extended, and ultimately unsuccessful, magic-act.
-(He had much better luck, at least in England, with his astonishingly theatrical stage play Moby Dick—Rehearsed, which Kenneth Tynan famously noted “turns the theatre once more into a house of magic.”)
+(He had much better luck, at least in England, with his astonishingly theatrical stage play Moby Dick — Rehearsed, which Kenneth Tynan famously — and, based on the published script, correctly — noted “turns the theatre once more into a house of magic.”)

-Around the World in 80 Days bears unusual fealty to its source.
-While the screenwriters (James Poe, John Farrow—father of Mia—and S.J.
-Perlman, who doctored the script and shared the Oscar it won) alter a few sequences and add an immoderate dash of polished wit to the dialogue—most of which I suspect is Perlman’s—the narrative is largely Jules Verne’s.
+As a literary adaptation, Around the World in 80 Days bears unusual fealty to its source.
+(The book itself has a more compelling narrative than, say, 20,000 Leagues Under the Sea, a Jules Verne novel Disney actually improved upon in his picture of two years previous.)
+While the screenwriters (James Poe, John Farrow — father of Mia — and S.J.
+Perlman, who doctored the script and shared the Oscar® it won) alter a few sequences and add an immoderate dash of polished wit to the dialogue — most of which I suspect is Perlman’s — the storyline is almost entirely Verne’s.
 Todd, rightly, believed the urbane David Niven the only natural choice to portray Verne’s whist-mad, clock-watching Phileas Fogg.
-His choice of the determinedly Mexican Cantinflas as Fogg’s valet Passepartout, on the other hand, raised more than a few eyebrows.
-Yet the diminutive comedian proves himself perhaps the only performer of his time to bear comparisons to Chaplin; you can easily imagine Charlie doing most of what Cantinflas does, and for once the comparison does not harm the performer assuming Chaplin’s mantle.
+His casting of the inescapably Mexican Cantinflas as Fogg’s valet Passepartout, on the other hand, raised more than a few eyebrows.
+Yet the diminutive comedian proves himself perhaps the only performer of his time to truly bear comparisons to Chaplin; you can easily imagine Charlie doing most of what Cantinflas does, and for once the comparison does not harm the performer assuming Chaplin’s mantle.

 Lionel Lindon’s cinematography is often stunningly effective, making the picture-postcard scenery of the movie’s various locations vividly real; it must be a knockout on the big screen.
 Michael Anderson’s swift direction keeps the whole big ball of wax from dissolving, and in what proved to be his final score Victor Young provided one of the era’s most charming, and infectious, soundtracks.
 An added fillip, which I imagine must have tickled the movie’s many patrons immensely, are Saul Bass’ delicious end credits, perfectly set by Young as a kind of cantata of thematic reprises bound together by a relentlessly ticking animated clock.

-During his brief career in movies, Todd initiated the superb wide-screen alternative to Cinerama that would eventually bear his name (Todd-AO), coined the term “cameo” for acting roles, won Elizabeth Taylor’s hand, and snagged the gold ring on his first production.
+During his brief career in movies, Todd initiated the superb wide-screen alternative to Cinerama that would eventually bear his name (Todd-AO), coined the term “cameo” for those starry bit roles, won Elizabeth Taylor’s hand, and snagged the gold ring on his very first production.
 He was uncouth, vulgar, at least provisionally heartless, and quite possibly dangerous.
-(When Todd’s ex-wife Joan Blondell, whom he once allegedly held out a Manhattan window, heard that he had died in a plane crash two years after Around the World she snapped, “I hope the son of a bitch screamed the whole way down.”)
+(When Todd’s ex-wife Joan Blondell, whom he once allegedly held out a Manhattan window, heard that he had died in a plane crash two years later she snapped, “I hope the son of a bitch screamed the whole way down.”)
 Yet, somehow, he knew how to charm and corral talent and, having hooked them, respected their gifts.
-That fact shines through every frame of this one.
+That fact shines through every frame of this movie.

 Text copyright 2014 by Scott Ross